-A relation of a broad audience recently.
+A rtificial intelligence (AI) has captured the attention of a broad audience recently.
 A creative use of an AI algorithm with "big data" could potentially bring revolutionary benefits to many industries.
 Deep learning, for example, has brought great success in areas like auto-drive, voice/face recognition and the ancient game Go.